autistic-symposium/master-algorithms-py/trees/README.md

 - `left -> right -> node`
 - bottom-up solution (if you know the answer of the children, can you concatenate the answer of the nodes?):
 - deletion process is always post-order: when you delete a node, you will delete its left child and its right child before you delete the node itself.
-- also, post-order is used in mathematical expressions as it's easier to write a program to parse a post-order expression. using a stack, each time when you meet a operator, you can just pop 2 elements from the stack, calculate the result and push the result back into the stack.
+- also, post-order is used in mathematical expressions as it's easier to write a program to parse a post-order expression. using a stack, each time when you meet an operator, you can just pop 2 elements from the stack, calculate the result and push the result back into the stack.

 <br>